This guide will explain what ransomware is and how you can protect yourself and avoid becoming a ransomware victim.

-If the victim does not adhere to the rules, the victim can even be threatened by them to leak the sensitive data into third parties for illegal purposes.
+If the victim does not adhere to the rules, the victim can even be threatened by them to leak the sensitive data to third parties for illegal purposes.
 Ransomware is all over the world, evolving with new variants frequently.
 Any computer system which does not have adequate preventive measures is vulnerable to ransomware attacks.

 For ransomware to get into a system, attackers must manipulate the victim to execute a certain action.
 There are several entry paths attackers use for this purpose.

-||How ransomware gets delivered through this method?|
+|Ransomware Delivery Method||How ransomware gets delivered through this method?|

-||Victims receive emails or messages in social network chats with a malicious link or attachment like a pdf document which appears to be unharmful.
+|Phishing||Victims receive emails or messages in social network chats with a malicious link or attachment like a pdf document which appears to be unharmful.
 Once the user clicks on the link or opens the attachment, the ransomware gets delivered into the system.|

-||Attackers who disguise themselves as trustworthy sources send malicious emails to specific individuals or businesses.
+|Spear Phishing||Attackers who disguise themselves as trustworthy sources send malicious emails to specific individuals or businesses.
 They use personalized messages to cleverly persuade the victim to execute the action and inject the ransomware.
 For example, the sender may be disguised as your help desk asking you to change the password if not you will lose access.
 Even the most knowledgeable person could fall victim to such emails.|

-||Attackers compromise a web page using ‘exploit kits’ that embed malicious codes.
+|Drive-by Downloads||Attackers compromise a web page using ‘exploit kits’ that embed malicious codes.
 When the victim visits that page, the malicious code runs and silently scans the visiting device to identify any security gap.
 If found, the exploit kits launch the exploit and download the ransomware.|

-||USBs can come as promotional gifts that may contain ransomware inside them.
+|Removable Media||USBs can come as promotional gifts that may contain ransomware inside them.
 Once plugged into a device, ransomware will deploy into the computer.|

-||Once RDP ports are open to the internet, it is vulnerable to cyber-attacks.
+|Exposed Remote Desktop Protocol (RDP) Ports||Once RDP ports are open to the internet, it is vulnerable to cyber-attacks.
 Attackers scan for exposed RDP ports and use stolen credentials to log in.
 Once it gains access, disable security systems and deliver the ransomware payload.|

 After ransomware gets delivered into a system, installation and execution begin.
 During this phase, It will identify backup files in the system to prevent data restoration using backups.
 Some ransomware uninstalls security software in the system before its installation.

-Then it will do the real damage to the system, that is encrypting the system files.
-It uses a military-grade encryption method like Asymmetric Encryption which is impossible to crack.
-The private key which is the decryption key is only known by the attacker.
-Some ransomware in this phase can infect the Master Boot Record (MBR), completely blocking access to the system.
+Then it will do the real damage to the system, encrypting the system files.
+It uses a military-grade encryption method like Asymmetric Encryption, which is impossible to crackSome ransomware in this phase can infect the Master Boot Record (MBR), completely blocking access to the system.
 (However, keep in mind that there are types of ransomware that do not encrypt files which we will discuss in the ransomware types section).

 Sometimes, it will ask the victim to read a file to know how to pay them.
 Usually, attackers request to pay the ransom as a cryptocurrency because it is difficult to track.

-The decision to pay or not pay the ransomware depends on how critical and urgent the data is.
+The decision to pay or not pay for the ransomware depends on how critical and urgent the data is.
 Sometimes, the decision to pay the ransom may be the worst idea because news by Kaspersky revealed that over half of the victims pay the ransom, but only a quarter of victims were able to get their data returned.

-Consequently, you should, by all means, refrain from paying the ransom and instead, report the responsible parties about the attack and take action under their guidance.
+Consequently, you should, by all means, refrain from paying the ransom and instead report the responsible parties about the attack and take action under their guidance.

 Who is behind ransomware attacks, and is money their only motive?
 As discovered by cybersecurity investigators, there are two types of perpetrators behind ransomware attacks.

 Ransomware attackers target systems with data that is critical and sensitive.
 They target both big and small businesses alike.
 If the data needs immediate access, then there is a possibility that the victim would agree to pay the ransom quickly.

 Health care facilities store medical records critical to patients and require immediate access to them.
 Otherwise, it can be life-threatening to the patients.
 Wannacry ransomware, for example, impacted the UK’s National Health Service in 2017, forcing them to cancel surgeries and appointments and relocate emergency patients.

 Educational institutions like universities, schools, and colleges have sensitive research data, intellectual property, and staff personal and financial records.

 Thus, they are particularly vulnerable to cyber-attacks.
 For example, in 2016, The University of Calgary paid $20,000 in bitcoin to ransomware that attacked its computer system.
 In particular, the education sector has seen a surge of ransomware attacks due to the increase of online learning.

-Such agencies need to take immediate actions if a data breach happens and are willing to pay the ransom to restore the attacked system as quickly as possible.
+Such agencies need to take immediate action if a data breach happens and are willing to pay the ransom to restore the attacked system as quickly as possible.